Localization of 3d $\mathcal{N}=2$ Supersymmetric Theories on $S^1 \times D^2$: Relation to holomorphic blocks

-When we take an Abelian group for the dynamical gauge field and put $\beta_2 = \beta$, the set of conditions (\ref{anomalycan1}), (\ref{anomalycan2}), (\ref{anomalycan3}), (\ref{anomalycan4}) matches with the decomposition rule for the effective mixed Chern-Simons levels proposed in the holomorphic blocks \cite{Beem:2012mb}.
-Let us study several examples of 3d-2d indices and compare holomorphic blocks with them in the next several subsections.
+When we take Abelian gauge groups and put $\beta_2 =\beta$, the conditions (\ref{anomalycan1}), (\ref{anomalycan2}), (\ref{anomalycan3}), (\ref{anomalycan4}) agree with the decomposition rule for the effective mixed Chern-Simons levels proposed in the holomorphic blocks \cite{Beem:2012mb}.
+Let us study several examples of 3d-2d indices and compare holomorphic blocks with our 3d-2d indices in the following subsections.
 We take mixed bare Chern-Simons levels and charges for gauge, flavor and R-symmetries as in \cite{Beem:2012mb}.
-There appear one-loop determinants in each model, which generally have anomalous factors.
-But it is useful to define one-loop determinants by omitting these anomalous factors.
-We use the term "one-loop determinant" in this sense in the following subsections.
+Since 2d multiplets are chosen to cancel the anomalous terms of 3d bulk theory, we call the one-loop determinants without the anomalous terms simply as the one-loop determinants.